EarthlingInteractive/ChangeItLater/JSONAPI.md

   - Related objects can be embedded in each other e.g. a house might have residents, so you'd say ```{"residents": [{"name": "Bob"}, {"name":"Sally"}]}```
   - No 'links', 'linkages', 'self', 'related' needed.
-    - Can you even tell me what those things /mean/ in jsonapi.orgese?
 - JSONAPI.orgese uselessly combines data (the stuff you normally stuff in a JSON document) with metadata (that's all the links stuff).
   - A human would be able to make sense of the data without the extra metadata.